So you have a big DIY project coming up, but you’re not sure if the collection of tools at your disposal will be enough to get the job done?

 Typically used in professional environments, circular saws are either powered by an electric cord or batteries.

-Its motor drive has a belt attached to the blade which, when powered, rotates making the blade rotate too.
+Its motor drive has a belt attached to the blade, which rotates, making the blade rotate when powered.

 The mobility of a circular saw makes it a very popular choice amongst carpenters.
 They are lightweight for easy portability and holding.